 If you would like to make a single or regular donation to EBF, you can donate via our trusted partners at OliveSeed in the U.S, a 501c(3) nonprofit organisation (EIN 82-1693564), using the form below.
 If you are donating in the U.S, your donation is tax deductible as allowed by law.
 A receipt will be issued to all donors through OliveSeed.
 All donations made via OliveSeed will use the online fundraising software Donorbox who will charge a fee of 0.5% per donation.
 You can find more information (including information about how they will process any personal data they receive) about DonorBox here.

 The Eve Branson Foundation runs established craft centres that provide opportunities for local people to learn and practice skills from which they can make a small income.
-The centres and craft shop are now closed until further notice and more than 70 participants enrolled in training programmes must stay at home during the national lock-down in Morocco.
+More than 70 participants enrolled in training programmes were required to stay at home during the national lock-down in Morocco.

-EBF has already identified a number of vulnerable households who are unable to provide for their families due to the impact of COVID-19.
+EBF immediately identified a number of vulnerable households who were unable to provide for their families due to the impact of COVID-19.

-With our partners at Virgin Unite we have established an emergency relief fund to support over 500 local families so that they can purchase basic food packages and access hand sanitiser.
-Craft centre participants are making protective masks from their homes to supply the nearby villages.
-We continue to safeguard our immediate EBF community of trainees, artisans and teachers until they are able to resume work.
+With our partners at Virgin Unite we established an emergency relief fund to support over 500 local families so that they could purchase basic food packages and access hand sanitiser.
+Craft centre participants made protective face covers from their homes to supply the nearby villages.
+We continue to safeguard our immediate EBF community of trainees, artisans and teachers until tourism recovers.

 To help EBF develop measures to better understand the social and economic impact of COVID-19 in the High Atlas Mountains, we have launched a new survey.
 Please take part here if you have been directly affected by the pandemic in rural Morocco.
 Please click here for a version of the questionnaire in Arabic.